-- 1. Jewish Family Service of Colorado (JFS) will provide HUD, ESG-CV Rapid Re-Housing Activities to 50 (unduplicated households) number of clients.
-The Rapid Re-Housing (RRH) services provided by Jewish Family Service of Colorado (JFS) uses a Housing First model to quickly and efficiently move individuals and families experiencing homelessness back into permanent housing, especially those who have been adversely impacted by the COVID-19 pandemic.
+- Jewish Family Service of Colorado (JFS) will provide HUD, ESG-CV Rapid Re-Housing Activities to 58 unduplicated households.
+The Rapid Rehousing (RRH) services provided by JFS uses a Housing First model to move individuals and families experiencing homelessness quickly and efficiently back into permanent housing, especially those who have been adversely impacted by the COVID-19 pandemic.
 Due to COVID-19 and increased community need for homeless prevention and rapid rehousing services, JFS expanded its services and increased its budget to serve additional households each month.
-COVID-19 and necessary public health orders and safety precautions have created additional barrier for households experiencing homelessness to receive services.
-By households attain housing, JFS helps to prevent the spread of COVID-19 among people experiencing homelessness. - 2.
-Jewish Family Service serves any eligible resident within the City and County of Denver referred to the organization through the OneHome Coordinated Entry System.
-JFS staff works with individuals and families residing in Denver to find housing in neighborhoods of their choice, without
+COVID-19 and necessary public health orders and safety precautions have created additional barriers for households experiencing homelessness to receive services.
+By people experiencing homelessness attaining housing, JFS helps to prevent the spread of COVID-19 among people experiencing homelessness. - 2.
+JFS serves any eligible resident within the City and County of Denver referred to the organization through the OneHome Coordinated Entry System.
+JFS staff work with individuals and families residing in Denver to find housing in neighborhoods of their choice. - 3.
+These activities are designed to increase the quantity and quality of temporary shelters provided to homeless people, through the renovation of existing shelters or conversion of buildings to shelters, paying for the operating cost of shelters, and providing essential services.

-- 3. These activities are designed to increase the quantity and quality of temporary shelters provided to homeless people, through the renovation of existing shelters or conversion of buildings to shelters, paying for the operating cost of shelters, and providing essential services. - 4.
-Housing Identification: the JFS Housing Navigator will identify, recruit, engage, and maintain relationships with landlords to provide housing choice for families experiencing homelessness.
+- 4. Housing Identification: the JFS Housing Navigator will identify, recruit, engage, and maintain relationships with landlords to provide housing choice for families experiencing homelessness.
 The navigator will also conduct housing inspections to ensure housing habitability standards.
-FSN has relationships with housing complexes throughout the City due to its many years of housing stabilization work in the community.
-The navigator will help participants choose and access desirable and sustainable housing, with the goal of re-housing referred households within 30 days of program entry. - 5.
+JFS has relationships with housing complexes throughout the city due to its many years of housing stabilization work in the community.
+The navigator will help participants choose and access desirable and sustainable housing, with the goal of housing referred households within 30 days of program entry. - 5.
 Move-In and Rental Assistance: JFS will provide financial assistance for activities such as rent, utilities, deposits, and moving expenses.
 Participants will have income recertification every 90 days while in the program.
 The assistance is flexible, progressive, and tailored to meet the specific needs of each participant, enabling them to quickly transition out of homelessness and into permanent housing.
 Most households will only need short-term assistance and a smaller percentage may need additional months of assistance, up to a maximum of six months, to stabilize their housing.
 Participants will pay a portion of their rent based on their monthly income, increasing the amount they pay each month as outlined in the program's RRH Policies and Procedures document.
 A participant's total contribution toward rent and utilities will be applied consistently to all program participant households. - 6.
-Housing Stability Case Management and Services: The goals of RRH case management, working closely with the housing navigator and employment supports, is to help participants rapidly move into permanent housing, to help participants remain stable in their housing, and to connect them with community resources and other support networks as needed.
+Housing Stability Case Management and Services: The goals of RRH case management, working closely with the housing navigator and employment supports, are to help participants rapidly move into permanent housing, to help participants remain stable in their housing, and to connect them with community resources and other support networks as needed.
 Case management is client-driven and flexible, meeting twice per month.
 The case management is a short-term crisis intervention method, focused on navigating barriers to housing and helping participants retain their housing.
 Case managers work with participants to develop a housing plan with goals focused on housing and income.